erikssommer/erikssommer/README.md

 **Personal stuff:**
 - 👨‍💻 Master of Science in Software Engineering - Artificial Intelligence, NTNU Trondheim, 2024
 - 🎓 Bachelor of Software Engineering, Oslo Metropolitan University, 2022
-- 🤓 Diving deep into the world of differential equations
 - 👨‍🎓 Sopra Steria software engineer summer intern
 - 📫 How to reach me: erikssommer@gmail.com
 - 📝 Bachelor thesis website with documents: <a href="https://bachelorgruppe-fremtind.github.io/oversikt/">here</a>